yairm210/Unciv/docs/Modders/uniques.md

 *[stats]: For example: `+2 Production, +3 Food`.
 Note that the stat names need to be capitalized!
 *[stockpiledResource]: The name of any stockpiled.
 *[tech]: The name of any tech.
-*[terrainFeature]: The name of any terrain that is a base terrain according to the json file.
 *[tileFilter]: Anything that can be used either in an improvementFilter or in a terrainFilter can be used here, plus 'unimproved'
 *[victoryType]: The name of any victory type: 'Neutral', 'Cultural', 'Diplomatic', 'Domination', 'Scientific', 'Time'